 That’s all!
 In just 30 minutes, we created a useful IoT device that can be used on a daily basis.
 If necessary, the temperature and humidity sensor can be placed on a printed circuit board, as well as printed out the device body on a 3D printer.
 By placing it in a room or any other premises, you can control temperature and humidity from anywhere with Internet access.

-Share with us your business idea and expectations about custom software development for the internet of things.
+Share with us your business idea and expectations about the software or additional services.